 Legionellosis (Legionnaires’ Disease & Pontiac Fever)

-Legionellosis is caused by gram-negative bacteria of the genus Legionella.
+Gram-negative bacteria of the genus Legionella.

-Transmission occurs by inhalation of a water aerosol containing the bacteria.
+Inhalation of a water aerosol containing the bacteria.
 The bacterium grows in warm freshwater environments.
 Person-to-person transmission does not occur with either Legionnaires’ disease or Pontiac fever.

 Legionellae are ubiquitous worldwide.
 Most cases of legionellosis are caused by Legionella pneumophila.
 Disease occurs after exposure to aquatic settings that promote bacterial growth—the aquatic environment is somewhat stagnant, the water is warm (77°F–108°F [25°C–42°C]), and the water must be aerosolized so that the bacteria can be inhaled into the lungs.
 These 3 conditions are met almost exclusively in developed or industrialized settings.
-Disease does not occur in association with natural settings such as waterfalls, lakes, or streams.
+Disease does not occur in association with natural freshwater settings such as waterfalls, lakes, or streams.

 Legionnaires’ disease typically presents with pneumonia, which usually requires hospitalization and can be fatal in 10%–15% of cases.
 Symptom onset occurs 2–14 days after exposure.
 In outbreak settings, <5% of people exposed to the source of the outbreak develop Legionnaires’ disease.

-Pontiac fever is milder than Legionnaires’ disease and presents as an influenzalike illness, with fever, headache, and myalgias, but no signs of pneumonia.
+Pontiac fever is milder than Legionnaires’ disease and presents as an influenzalike illness, with fever, headache, and muscle aches, but no signs of pneumonia.
 Pontiac fever can affect healthy people, as well as those with underlying illnesses, and symptoms occur within 72 hours of exposure.
 Most patients fully recover.
 Up to 95% of people exposed in outbreak settings can develop symptoms of Pontiac fever.

 For travelers with suspected Legionnaires’ disease, specific antibiotic treatment is necessary and should be administered promptly while diagnostic tests are being processed.
 Appropriate antibiotics include fluoroquinolones and macrolides.
 Treatment may be necessary for up to 3 weeks.
 In severe cases, patients may have prolonged stays in intensive care units.
 Consultation with an infectious diseases specialist is advised.
 Pontiac fever is a self-limited illness that requires supportive care only; antibiotics have no benefit.